phcollignon/nfs-server-minikube/README.md

 ![](env.png)

 ## How to deploy
+Please note that this environment has been tested only on Linux.
+If you are running macOS or Windows it is recommended to use a Linux VM.

 0. First, install [Docker](https://docs.docker.com/) (version 18.09.1 or higher) if it is not already available on your platform
 1. Download and run [minikube](https://minikube.sigs.k8s.io/docs/) with docker driver
 ```